hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 * Continuous Validation is a neat little feature that's currently in Beta.
 As some of you may be aware, the Terraform language allows for the creation of `preconiditon` and `postcondition` blocks, which can help you validate your configuration.
 The Continuous Validation feature lets the Terraform platform regularly check whether the preconditions and postconditions in a workspace’s configuration continue to pass, validating the real-world infrastructure for you.
 For example, you could have a postcondition to check whether a certificate is valid.
 Continuous validation would alert you when the condition fails, so you can update the certificate and avoid errors the next time you want to update your infrastructure.

+### Handover

 That's all I wanted to talk about and show for today.
 I'll now hand back over to Chris to wrap up.

-### Handover
+### Pre-canned questions

-Policy Sets are just a grouping of policies that you create, and apply to one or more workspaces within your organisation.
-Depending on the enforcement level set on the policy - either advisory or mandatory - a failed policy can prevent the Terraform run from occuring.
+Can we really order pizza using Terraform?

+Typical University, lots of different siloed environments.
+It's always challenging to get consensus about what tools we should be using.
+Is there any benefit to an individual department using an enterprise terraform platform assuming we can't get wider buy-in?

+Do HashiCorp offer any kind of campus agreements that new customer can take advantage of?